 the person shall be deemed to have authorised the making of the statement or the omission of the matter or thing.

-44. Offences by officers
+44. Criminal liability of trustee company officers

 (1) Where a trustee company is guilty of an offence against this Act —